Nick Mason: Early life

-Mason was born on 27 January 1944 in Birmingham to Ailsa Sarah (née Kershaw) and Bill Mason, a documentary filmmaker; one of his paternal great-grandfathers was Rowland Hill Berkeley, who was Lord Mayor of Birmingham in 1904–1905.
+Nicholas Berkeley Mason was born on 27 January 1944 in Birmingham to Ailsa Sarah (née Kershaw) and Bill Mason, a documentary filmmaker; one of his paternal great-grandfathers was Rowland Hill Berkeley, who was Lord Mayor of Birmingham in 1904–1905.

 Mason was brought up in Hampstead, London, and attended the Hall School, Hampstead, and Frensham Heights School, near Farnham, Surrey.
-While studying architecture at the Regent Street Polytechnic (now the University of Westminster), he formed a band, Sigma 6, an early incarnation of Pink Floyd, with Roger Waters, Bob Klose and Richard Wright in 1964.
+While studying architecture at the Regent Street Polytechnic (now the University of Westminster), he formed a band, Sigma 6, an early incarnation of Pink Floyd, with Roger Waters, Bob Klose and Richard Wright in the early 1960s.
 In September 1963, Waters and Mason moved into a flat near Crouch End in London, owned by Mike Leonard, a part-time tutor at the nearby Hornsey College of Art and the Regent Street Polytechnic.
 (Note: Leonard designed light machines, which used electric motors to spin perforated discs, casting patterns of lights on the walls.
 These were demonstrated on an early edition of Tomorrow's World.
 For a brief time Leonard played keyboard with them, using the front room of his flat for rehearsals.)
 Mason moved out after the 1964 academic year.
 (Note: Wright also briefly lived at Leonard's.)

-Drumming career

 Pink Floyd

 Pink Floyd released their debut album, The Piper at the Gates of Dawn, in 1967.
 Mason has played on every Pink Floyd album since.
 The only Pink Floyd compositions credited solely to Mason are "The Grand Vizier's Garden Party" (from Ummagumma) and "Speak to Me" (from The Dark Side of the Moon).
 The track "Nick's Boogie" was named after him.